stefanache/p2p_webrtc_handshake/README.md

 <a href="https://stefanache.github.io/p2p_webrtc_handshake/">Remark</a>

+In above scenery the both "you" and "you-friend" will be two github(remontely/internet)-roles.

 For testing you can replace "your-friend"(which means the remotely-peer dialog) with local-peer.

 So in this case you can remotely-chating beetwen "you-remote from github" with "you-local from your PC/Laptop/Computer".